 Children in Burundi

+Daily life for children in Burundi, with details of family life and education, together with projects and programs to support children in Burundi.
 Life for children in Burundi is harsh.
-A 12-year ethnic war shattered the social, infrastructure and already under performing economy of the country where today more than 70% of the population live in poverty with, in 2019, 86% of the population living in rural areas.
-Children in Burundi are normally born at home and the mother is usually helped by other women and, when available, a midwife.
-Those children who survive childbirth are presented to their family's six days later in a ceremony known as "Ujusohor" and, when a year old once their survival is more likely, they are named usually by their paternal grandfather in the "Kuvamukiriri" ceremony when they are given their tribal name as well as a proper name and often a few nicknames.
-In a country where children are highly valued, the history of the country has seriously impaired those children's futures.
+A 12-year ethnic war shattered the social infrastructure and already underperforming economy of the country, where today more than 63% of the population lives in poverty.
+Children in Burundi are normally born at home, and the mother is usually helped by other women and, when available, a midwife.
+Those children who survive childbirth are presented to their family six days later in a ceremony known as "Ujusohor" and, when they are a year old, once their survival is more likely, they are usually named by their paternal grandfather in the "Kuvamukiriri" ceremony when they are given their tribal name as well as a proper name and often a few nicknames.

 Burundi Boys